rnijveld/twitnetter/README.md

 Provided is a tokenizer for tweets, that removes @handle references, urls and other special characters, furthermore it transforms all input to lowercase.
 If other Tokenizers are required, you'll want to extend the `Tokenizer` class in `src/main/scala/helper/tokenizer`.

+## Limiting output
+Several output limiters are available that will for example only store associations for a certain word/range of words.
+Another possible option is to ignore those results where the number of associations counted is less than a certain threshold.

+All limiters can be found in `src/main/scala/output/limiter`.
+The `Chain` limiter allows multiple limiters to be combined:

+    Chain(Count(10), Words("is", "a", "you"))

+This would for example ignore all those items where the words 'is', 'you' and 'a' are part of the association and those associations that have been observed less than 10 times.

+## Output formatters
+Currently only a `csv` output formatter is available.
+If other output formatters are required take a look at the implementation of `Csv` in `src/main/scala/output/formatter`.